Early Dedication to Medical Education (EDME)

 - January 9, 2017

 - February 13, 2017

 - March 5 - Future Healthcare Professional's Experience

 - April 25 - National DNA Day Celebration

 Summer Enrichment Program (SEP)

-The Texas Tech University Health Sciences Center School of Medicine will be hosting it's annual Summer Enrichment Program (SEP) for upcoming high school seniors that are interested in medicine.
-This program will be similar to last year’s which included sessions in critical thinking, learning styles, professionalism, leadership, mock interviews and much more.
+The Texas Tech University Health Sciences Center School of Medicine will be hosting it's annual Summer Enrichment Program (SEP) for upcoming high school rising seniors that are interested in medicine.
+This program will includ sessions in critical thinking, learning styles, professionalism, leadership, mock interviews and much more.
 Students will also gain healthcare exposure and experience the value of helping others through volunteer activities.
-Our SEP will provide these enriching opportunities and memorable experiences on weekdays for two weeks in the month of June - 6/15/2015 thru 6/26/2015.
+Our SEP will provide these enriching opportunities and memorable experiences on weekdays for two weeks from June 20 thru July 1.
 The SEP application will be posted on this website when it becomes available.